mpalmer79/quirk-trade-appraisal-CDJR-Boston/README-CDJR-NOTES.md

-# Quirk CDJR Dorchester Trade Tool (cloned from Mazda)
+# Quirk CDJR Dorchester Trade Tool

 This repository was cloned from the Quirk Mazda trade tool and retargeted to **Quirk CDJR Dorchester**.
 Key changes performed automatically: